-Using the data provided in (b) above, analyze and explain how the institution is meeting the needs of its student-athletes and staff with diverse racial, ethnic and other backgrounds (any differences should be clearly explained in the institution's narrative response, including any deficiencies the institution identifies in its analysis); and and student organizations (some of which cater to specific ethnic, religious, or cultural groups).
+Using the data provided in (b) above, analyze and explain how the institution is meeting the needs of its student-athletes and staff with diverse racial, ethnic and other backgrounds (any differences should be clearly explained in the institution's narrative response, including any deficiencies the institution identifies in its analysis); and

+The University offers general opportunities for students and staff to participate in governance and decision-making through the Staff Advisory Council, Student Government and its associated agencies, and student organizations (some of which cater to specific ethnic, religious, or cultural groups).
 All also are open to student-athletes and Athletics staff.
 However, as mentioned above, few opportunities exist specifically for student-athletes and Athletics staff, and none that targets the needs of student-athletes and staff with diverse racial, ethnic and other backgrounds.